How To

 @pagy, @records = pagy(my_scope, page: 3) # force page #3

-That will explicitly set the :page variable, overriding the default behavior (which usually pulls the page number from the params[:page]).
+That will explicitly set the :page variable, overriding the default behavior (which pulls the page number from the params[:page] by default).

 # Customize the dictionary